samsung-cnct/kraken-lib/Documentation/tags/README.md

 ## Usage

-User can use certain part of ansible roles under /k2/roles directory through tags.
+User can use certain part of ansible roles under /Kraken/roles directory through tags.
 To use tags with commands, user should set environment variable ( $KRAKEN_TAGS ) for the session bash executes those commands .

-### Run with tag through K2 image
+### Run with tag through kraken-lib image

 User should set an env variable for tag inside of the container that executes a command.
 For exmple. if you can set  $KRAKEN_TAGS as 'dryrun' to run shell script without spinning up actual cluster